-- contact parents and students to see if support can be given to deal with any issues causing absence; - invite parents in to discuss the situation with our Attendance and Welfare Officer and Pastoral Team if absences persist; - refer the matter to the Attendance and Welfare Officer if the attendance of a Main School or Gosforth Junior High student moves below 90%, for consideration for a Parenting Contract; - Students whose attendance falls below 96% will be in the amber zone and a letter will be sent to parents to inform them of their child's attendance level.
-Parents may also be invited in to school for a meeting. - invite parents and students in for a reintegration with their learning manager if a significant amount of school has been missed (Main School). - ask for further medical information if illness is given as a reason for absence on a regular basis.
-Please note that we will not authorise absence for illness which means a student's attendance level falls below 90% unless supporting medical evidence is provided. - in Sixth Form if a student has less than 85% attendance they may be asked to leave. - where a student in the Sixth Form has poor attendance due to health issues, depending on the amount of work missed, we may suggest re-starting the year the following September.
-This will be for exceptional cases only.
+- contact parents/carers and students to see if support can be given to deal with any issues causing absence; - invite parents/carers in to discuss the situation with our Attendance and Welfare Officer and Pastoral Team if absences persist; - refer the matter to the Attendance and Welfare Officer if the attendance of a Main School student moves below 90%, for consideration for a Parenting Contract; - Students whose attendance falls below 96% will be in the amber zone and a letter will be sent to parents/carers to inform them of their child's attendance level.
+Parents/carers may also be invited in to school for a meeting. - invite parents/carers and students in for a reintegration with their learning manager if a significant amount of school has been missed (Main School). - ask for further medical information if illness is given as a reason for absence on a regular basis.
+Please note that we will not authorise absence for illness which means a student's attendance level falls below 90% unless supporting medical evidence is provided.